TelerikAcademy/SchoolAcademy/shared-presentations/School-Academy-Opening-2016-2017/README.md

 - We **train concepts**, not just technologies
     - Experienced developers know that **language and platform does not matter**
-      - You are either good developer or lamer
 - The topics cover **Object-oriented programming**, **databases**, **software engineering**, **web applications**, **mobile applications**, etc...
   - TypeScript, C#, .NET, JavaScript, HTML, are good to illustrate these concepts in practice
 - Once you become a software engineer, you can easily switch between platforms